alnitak/audio_flux/README.md

 )
 ```

 ## Adding a shader to your app

-To add a shader to your app, you need to add the shader code to your assets, add it to your pubspec.yaml, and provide the path to the shader in the `modelParams` map:
+To implement shader-based visualizations, follow these steps:
+1. Add your shader file to the assets directory
+2. Register it in pubspec.yaml
+3. Configure AudioFlux to use your shader

 ```yaml
 flutter: